Northwest Mall: Hurricane Ike

 Due to storm damage caused by Hurricane Ike, in 2008, both Bath & Body Works and Macy's closed their respective locations at Northwest Mall.
 Damages to the mall were further exacerbated by Hurricane Harvey in 2017.

 Neither store reopened before the entire mall closed for business in 2017, although Macy's had claimed that Northwest's store closing was only temporary pending repairs to the anchor building.
 Macy's website no longer reflects the Northwest Mall location.

 Redevelopment

+Northwest Mall shown here demolished as of May 25, 2026.

-The Mall, owned by Houston-based Levcor, is in the early planning stages of a redevelopment; but due to the planned city re-development of nearby Hempstead Highway, the shopping center is waiting to see what land they could potentially lose to eminent domain before proceeding.
+The mall, owned by Houston-based Levcor, is in the early planning stages of a redevelopment; but due to the planned city redevelopment of nearby Hempstead Highway, the shopping center is waiting to see what land they could potentially lose to eminent domain before proceeding.

-The site of the Mall was one of three alternatives for the Houston passenger terminal of the Texas Central Railway, a high speed rail line connecting Houston and Dallas.
-The other two alternatives were the industrial site directly southwest of the Mall and the nearby METRO Northwest Transit Center.
+The site of the mall was one of three alternatives for the Houston passenger terminal of the Texas Central Railway, a high speed rail line connecting Houston and Dallas.
+The other two alternatives were the industrial site directly southwest of the mall and the nearby METRO Northwest Transit Center.
 The mall was chosen as the station site in 2018.